ErikSundvall/TermViz/README.md

 3. TODO: Add SHI 2012-papers?

 The first paper explains the general visualization principles used.
-The first paper explains the current implementation and target usecase.
+The second paper explains the current implementation and target usecase.

 MIT Licence
 ===========